AndrewAlva/Modrn_Businss/README.md

 # Boilerplate-Brunch_Sass_ES6_Babel

-Mandelbrot official website built in 2018.
+Mandelbrot official boilerplate built in 2018.

 This tool is a boilerplate to start any static project using Brunch; specifically the Brunch + Babel/ES6 skeleton with the sass-brunch plugin.
 Following are the instructions to implement it.